-As if the basic Performance Line model (group 35) wasn’t bad enough, the flagship Ultra Prestige commands a group 38 rating.
-For comparison purposes, the Kia e-Niro sits in group 28 – considerably lower than the DS 3’s lofty ratings.
-Be sure to get a few quotes before signing on the dotted line.
+As if the basic Performance Line model (group 35) wasn’t bad enough, the flagship Ultra Prestige has a group 38 rating.
+For comparison, the Kia e-Niro sits in group 28 – considerably lower than the DS 3’s lofty ratings.
+So make sure to get a few quotes before signing on the dotted line.

 On top of the standard three-year warranty, the DS 3 comes with an eight-year/100,000-mile battery guarantee – protecting the cells from degradation.
 If, in that timeframe, the battery can no longer hold at least 70% of its original capacity, the company will replace it free of charge.

 Servicing intervals for the DS 3 Crossback E-TENSE haven't yet been revealed, but we don’t expect it to differ from the arrangement Peugeot offers on the e-2008.
 That would mean servicing every two years or 16,000 miles – whichever comes first.

 As is the case with all electric cars, the DS 3 Crossback E-TENSE is completely exempt from annual road tax (VED) for the time being – but that could change in the future.